 Yes.
-In addition to a major area of study, each student chooses an elective on the first day of classes at each session.
+In addition to a major area of study, each camper chooses an elective on the first day of classes at each session.
 Each elective class runs for 45 minutes every day.
 Past elective offerings have included: stage band, vocal jazz ensemble, yoga, technical theatre, reed-making, soccer, ultimate frisbee, piñata-making, geocaching, improvisational theatre, and guitar in Session 1.
-In Session 2, projected electives include: volleyball, accordion, visual arts ($10 art elective fee), technical theatre, auditioning, improvisational theatre, African hand drumming, mask-making, acting for film/video, and tap or pointe (dance electives).
+In Session 2, electives have included: volleyball, accordion, visual arts, technical theatre, auditioning, improvisational theatre, African hand drumming, mask-making, acting for film/video, and tap or pointe (dance electives).

 A residential program is one in which participants stay overnight rather than going home each day.
-At YMA, students live on campus throughout the two weeks, staying in two Willamette University dormitories (currently one for male-identified students and one for female-identified students; we are also working on providing additional housing options this summer for transgender students who prefer another alternative).
-Each room provides two to four students with a living area that includes a bed, desk, dresser, and closet for each student.
+At YMA, campers live on campus throughout the two weeks in Willamette University dormitories.
+YMA offers separate dorms for male-identified campers and female-identified students.
+We also provide additional housing options for transgender and non-binary campers.
+Each room provides two to four campers with a living area that includes a bed, desk, dresser, and closet for each student.
 We group students by grade level.
 If two students who identify as the same gender and age want to room together, they may request one another on their registration forms.
 (Each student must make the request, and although we cannot guarantee that every request will be met, we’ll do our best!)

 We are constantly working to create an even safer and more inclusive space for everyone at camp.
 If gendered housing creates an uncomfortable situation for you, please contact Galen at firstname.lastname@example.org to discuss other options.
 Your feedback is invaluable, and your comfort and safety are our #1 priority.